People's Mojahedin Organization of Iran: Operations Shining sun, Forty Stars, and Mersad

+While some sources claim that Iraq participated in the operation, the MEK and Baghdad said Iraqi soldiers did not take part.

 Near the end of the Iran–Iraq War, a military force of 7,000 members of the MEK, armed and equipped by Saddam's Iraq and calling itself the National Liberation Army of Iran (NLA) was founded.

 On 26 July 1988, six days after Ayatollah Khomeini had announced his acceptance of the UN-brokered ceasefire resolution, the NLA advanced under heavy Iraqi air cover, crossing the Iranian border from Iraq.

-Massoud Rajavi hoped to mobilize Iranian opposition and overthrow the Islamic Republic.
-It seized and razed to the ground the Iranian town of Islamabad-e Gharb.
+It seized the Iranian town of Islamabad-e Gharb.
 As it advanced further into Iran, Iraq ceased its air support and Iranian forces cut off NLA supply lines and counterattacked under cover of fighter planes and helicopter gunships.
-On 29 July the NLA announced a voluntary withdrawal back to Iraq.
-The MEK claims it lost 1,400 dead or missing and the Islamic Republic sustained 55,000 casualties (either IRGC, Basij forces, or the army).
-The Islamic Republic claims to have killed 4,500 NLA during the operation.
+The MEK claims it lost 1,400 dead or missing and the Islamic Republic sustained 55,000 casualties.
+It claims to have killed 4,500 NLA during the operation.

 The operation was called Foroughe Javidan (Eternal Light) by the MEK and the counterattack Operation Mersad by the Iranian forces.
-The MEK contended that it had no choice to its presence in Iraq if it was to have any chance at toppling the Iranian regime.
-Rajavi stated that "the failure of Eternal Light was not a military blunder, but was instead rooted in the members’ thoughts for their spouses".
+Rajavi later stated that "the failure of Eternal Light was not a military blunder, but was instead rooted in the members' thoughts for their spouses".